-Satisfying the Entry‑Level Math (ELM) requirement is a prerequisite for all mathematics education courses.
+Satisfying the Entry‑Level Math (ELM) requirement (see "Undergraduate Programs" section of this catalog) is a prerequisite for all mathematics education courses.

 Prerequisite: ELM or ELM exemption or MAPB 11.

 Introduction to problem solving processes and strategies.
 Development and analysis of structure, properties, and operations of real number system.
-Concept and process development using appropriate models, manipulative, and activities.
+Concept and process development using appropriate models, manipulativeS, and activities.

 Not open for credit to Mathematics majors.
 (Lecture 2 hrs., activity 2 hrs.)

 Prerequisites: ELM or ELM exemption or MAPB 11 and MTED 110.